R.N. to M.S. in Nursing

 Use Latest Technology and Informatics to Manage Health Care Delivery

 Lead with Excellence

 Those interested in the R.N. to M.S. program offered by Roberts Wesleyan College should continue exploration of the program with our “Get More Info” section for detailed course curriculum, admission requirements, and additional information for our graduate school application

 Acquire in-depth knowledge of holistic nursing practice and become a transformative healthcare leader or nursing educator at Roberts Wesleyan College.
 The R.N. to M.S. program prepares each student in the educator program for nursing professional development positions at healthcare agencies and in academic education.
 Students are prepared for leadership in a variety of healthcare settings.
-Each student in nursing graduate school has access to the latest technology, resources, and planning structures to implement their practices within their educational programs.
+Each student in nursing graduate school has access to the latest resources and a plan to apply their knowledge to the practice setting as a leader or educator.
 Additionally, our M.S. programs are taught and led by experienced faculty members from a wide range of care settings.
 The R.N. to M.S. program includes these highlights: